stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 Now at each step, we move in the direction of the gradient, but add a little bump if we moved a lot in the previous step, scaled by $$\beta$$.
 Intuitively, this gives our iterates some "momentum," helps propel us through the long flat basins, and can smooth out some of the zig-zagging.

+Under some very specific conditions on $$f(\mathbf{x})$$, CM can even guarantee us a speedup to the $$O(1/\varepsilon)$$ convergence rate.
+But we can do even better.

+### "Accelerating"

-Lastly, consider the step below, which I'll refer to as "accelerated gradient descent" (AGD), and is typically attributed to Nesterov (1983), although good luck finding an online copy of that paper:
+Lastly, consider the step below, which I'll refer to as "accelerated gradient descent" (AGD), and is typically attributed to Nesterov (1983), although good luck finding an online copy of the original paper:

 $$
 \begin{equation}